Introduction

 History & Heritage

-Dating back to 1874 and running 15⅜ miles southwest from Douglas, the Isle of Man Railway’s line to Port Erin is one of the oldest and longest in service narrow gauge passenger steam railways anywhere in the World.
+Dating back to 1874 and running 15⅜ miles southwest from Douglas, the Isle of Man Railway’s line to Port Erin is one of the oldest and longest in service narrow gauge passenger railways anywhere in the World.
 The 3’ 0” gauge railway still uses its original vintage locomotives and rolling stock to provide passengers with an authentic Victorian and Edwardian travel experience through glorious Manx countryside.
 Operated by the Isle of Man Government since 1978, the South Line from Douglas to Port Erin was once part of an Island-wide railway network extending over fifty miles in length.
 Until 1968, trains also ran out of Douglas to Peel in the west via St John’s, and from there to Ramsey in the north.
 A separate branch line from St John’s to the mining village of Foxdale in the centre of the Island ran until the 1940s.
 The disused track beds of these former routes are now heritage trails to explore on foot.

 Explore The South By Steam

-From Douglas it is just a short trip to Port Soderick with its pleasant glen, footpaths and beach (thirteen minutes) and Santon (twnty-one minutes) an ideal stop for exploring the countryside and dramatic coastline to the south of the capital.
+From Douglas it is just a short trip to Port Soderick with its pleasant glen, footpaths and beach (thirteen minutes) and Santon (twenty-one minutes) an ideal stop for exploring the countryside and dramatic coastline to the south of the capital.
 The wooden station building at Santon dates from the opening of the railway in 1874 and is a short walk from Murray’s Motorcycle Museum.
 The ancient monastery of Rushen Abbey is found a short distance from Ballasalla (thirty minutes) and a leisurely stroll alongside the scenic Silverburn river brings you to Silverdale Glen with its café, boating lake and children's play area.
 A diminutive stopping place at Ronaldsway Halt (thirty-four minutes) serves the Island's only airport from which it is a short distance.

 Heritage Sites A-Plenty